 Mary “Mas” Margaret (Pashia) McMahan of Cadet, Missouri, was born August 2, 1931, in Old Mines, Missouri, a daughter of the late Charles J. Pashia and Mary Alice (Coleman) Pashia.
 Mary departed this life Wednesday, March 27, 2019, having reached the age of 87 Years, 7 Months and 25 Days.

-To send flowers in memory of Mary "Mas" McMahan (Pashia), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Mary "Mas" McMahan (Pashia), please visit our Heartfelt Sympathies Store.

 Mary was united in marriage to Elvas Emery McMahan on October 25, 1952 in Old Mines, Missouri, Elvas preceded her in death on September 26, 1964.